 Carbon footprint calculation and reporting

-Once the input data have been collected, the carbon footprint calculation is performed following the guidelines of the applicable calculation standard.
+Once the input data has been collected, the calculation is performed following the guidelines of the applicable calculation standard.
 When calculating the product-specific carbon footprint, the guidelines of the relevant product category rules are also taken into account.

 The calculation method and results are presented in the carbon footprint report.
 The report also describes the goal set for calculation, system boundary, and the assumptions and uncertainties related to the calculation.